Simoni Lawrence: Las Vegas Locomotives

 Lawrence played in the UFL for the Las Vegas Locomotives in 2011.

 Edmonton Eskimos

 Lawrence signed with the Edmonton Eskimos of the Canadian Football League on January 10, 2012, playing in 15 games and starting one.
-Over the course of the season Lawrence contributed 15 tackles, 11 special teams tackles and 1 fumble recovery.
+Over the course of the season Lawrence contributed 15 tackles, 11 special teams tackles and one fumble recovery.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 During the following off-season, he was traded to the Hamilton Tiger-Cats with Greg Wojt and Jeremiah Masoli for Nathan Kanya and the rights to Carson Rockhill on February 5, 2013.
-In his first season with the Ti-Cats Lawrence made an immediate impact, amassing 53 tackles, 3 special teams tackles, 1 quarterback sack, and 3 interceptions.
+In his first season with the Ticats Lawrence made an immediate impact, amassing 53 tackles, three special teams tackles, one quarterback sack, and three interceptions.

 Minnesota Vikings

 On February 10, 2014, Lawrence signed with the Minnesota Vikings.
 He was released on May 13, 2014.